fitzgeralddaniel/Base_Covert_Channel/UDP/README.md

 - [TeamserverPort] is the port to connect to on the Cobalt Strike teamserver.
 It defaults to 2222 and is an optional argument.
 - [Arch] is the architecture to request from the teamserver for the beacon.
 It defaults to x86 and is an optional argument.
 - [Restart] is a Y/N value to either restart the server after disconnect or exit.
 Default is N and is an optional argument.
+- [Key] AES key to encrypt the beacon that is initially sent.
+It must be the same as the client.

 If you have the MinGW compiler installed, you may compile the client.c code with the following command: